Barnmice Equestrian Social Community

 Energy Work....

 One of the last times I roundpenned my horse it was pretty disastrous.... we had bad chemistry, he reared, and I got scared and cried, bugged my trainer, scared my horse, just really screwed up.... so I quit.... wow, she's a quitter..... no....
 I quit to take like the 20 steps back I needed to take to get myself under control so there was ZERO emotion when I worked with Oliver the next time... to figure out why he was pawing and rearing and what was wrong with our communication. ....
-Steve, my a… Continue
+Steve, my… Continue

 Posted on June 28, 2009 at 11:18am — 7 Comments